 Scope of statement:

-All events, accidents and/or defects of the equipment shall be studied, if the direct or the main cause for such accident, deviation and defect of the equipment is an intentional act or negligence of the Performer’s personnel.
+All events, accidents and/or defects of the equipment shall be studied, if the direct or the main cause for such accident, deviation and defect of the equipment is an intentional act or negligence of the Contractor’s personnel.

 The Principal shall monitor for fulfillment of this procedure requirements.